-Some helpful gardening tips will steer you in the right direction for those who are considering starting a new garden or have never gardened before.
+Some helpful gardening tips will steer you in the right direction for those considering starting a new garden or having never gardened before.
 If you do not know where to begin when it comes to gardening, then begin with the basic foundation of any gardening venture, the soil.
 The soil should contain the proper balance of nutrients such as potassium, nitrogen, and phosphorous.
-These will be your basic building blocks when it comes to starting a garden.
+These will be your basic building blocks when starting a garden.
 Supportive nutrients like calcium, copper, and magnesium are also great ingredients to use when gardening.

-Every plant is different when it comes to adding the right amount of materials at a particular time, so check with your local nursery or do the necessary research to see how often you should mulch, fertilize and compost to your garden.
-These will be the most critical steps as your plant grows and it is easy to learn.
+Every plant is different when adding the right amount of materials at a particular time, so check with your local nursery or do the necessary research to see how often you should mulch, fertilize and compost your garden.
+These will be the most critical steps as your plant grows, and it is easy to learn.
 Also, familiarize yourself with the necessary watering times and how much shade and sunlight your plant will need.
-All plants need sunlight, but many plants require a good balance of sun and shade to grow properly.
+All plants need sunlight, but many require a good balance of sun and shade to grow properly.
 Once you have all of these problems figured out, planting is a fun and rewarding process.